sjdv1982/seamless/seamless-towards-02.md

 either as hashes or as full values.
-Libraries requested by a macro will be included into the serialization (this can be configured to contain only the name + hash, to save space; requires the library to be present when the serialization is loaded) Symlinks defined at the interactive level cause only the symlinked item to be included.
+Libraries requested by a macro will be included into the serialization (this can be configured to contain only the name + hash, to save space; requires the library to be present when the serialization is loaded)
+UPDATE: for individual cells, this is a feature of LibCell.
+LibModule topology still to be considered.
+Symlinks defined at the interactive level cause only the symlinked item to be included.
 UPDATE: have to think about serializing mid-level and/or high-level